mukul-69tech/Sudoku-Solver-Web/README.md

 * **Amber/Yellow (`.cell-searching`)** to show active searching.
 * **Green (`.cell-valid-placed`)** to show a valid digit was placed.
 * **Red/Orange (`.cell-backtracked`)** to show the solver hit a dead-end and is backtracking.
 ---
-## 📈 Portfolio & Resume Ready
-This project is tailored to stand out on a portfolio:
-* **Interactive Design**: Aesthetically beautiful animations, hover feedback, active button states, and live stats.
-* **Under the Hood Complexity**: Combines DOM state management, canvas rendering (confetti), audio synthesis (Web Audio API nodes), and asynchronous algorithms (visualizing recursion).
-* **Code Cleanliness**: The codebase is well-commented and structured logically, making it easy for recruiters to review on GitHub.
----